mjenior/mjenior.github.io/about/about.md

 ### August 17’ to June 22’
 #### Postdoctoral Research Associate, Biomedical Engineering  -  University of Virginia, Papin Lab
-In my last academic position I designed novel platforms for computational network modeling of bacterial metabolism to engineer bacterial species consortia for targeted bacteriotherapy against Clostridioides difficile infection to test in vivo.
+In my last academic position I designed novel platforms for computational network modeling of bacterial metabolism to engineer bacterial species consortia for targeted bacteriotherapy against *C. difficile* infection to subsequently test in an animal model.

 ### April 12' to July 17'
 #### PhD Candidate, Microbiology & Immunology - University of Michigan, Schloss Lab